AdobeDocs/app-builder/src/pages/guides/app_builder_guides/application_logging/splunk_enterprise.md

   - Monitoring
   - Splunk
   - Splunk Enterprise
-title: Forwarding logs to Splunk Enterprise
+title: Forwarding Logs to Splunk Enterprise
 ---

-# Forwarding logs to Splunk Enterprise
+# Forwarding Logs to Splunk Enterprise

 This guide covers configuration of App Builder applications to forward logs to your Splunk Enterprise deployment.